OpenConext/Stepup-Middleware/README.md

 ## Requirements

- * PHP 5.6+ or PHP7
+ * PHP 8.2
  * [Composer](https://getcomposer.org/)
  * A web server (Apache, Nginx)
- * MariaDB 10
+ * MariaDB 10.6
  * A working [Gateway](https://github.com/OpenConext/Stepup-Gateway)

 ## Installation

 Clone the repository or download the archive to a directory.
 Install the dependencies by running `composer install` and fill out the database credentials et cetera.

-Make sure to run database migrations using `bin/console middleware:migrations:migrate`.
+Make sure to run database migrations using `bin/console doctrine:migrations:migrate`.

-When using 'Stepup-Deploy' the 'deploy' entity manager should be used in order to use the correct credentials e.g. `bin/console middleware:migrations:migrate --em=deploy`
+When using 'Stepup-Deploy' the 'deploy' entity manager should be used in order to use the correct credentials e.g. `bin/console doctrine:migrations:migrate --em=deploy`

 ## Management API